telosnetwork/evm-tests/README.md

 ## INSTALL
 - Install the repository on your machine
 - Enter the directory of the project on your machine and install its dependencies by running `npm install`
+- Modify the hardhat-change-network package src/index.ts, replace '' with '' (TODO: update that package ourselves)

 ## TEST
-- Use `npx hardhat test` to build and launch the tests
+- Use `npx hardhat test --network tevmc` to build and launch the tests

 ## OPTIONAL: